CNES/S1Tiling/docs/dataflow-normlim.rst

 NormLim global processing
 -------------------------

-The following processing is the new default precessing from S1Tiling v1.1.
+The following processing is the new default processing from S1Tiling v1.2.

 S1 Tiling processes by looping on all required S2 tiles within the time range.

 For each S2 tile,

-1. It :ref:`downloads <downloading>` a single S1 image: the one with the best footprint coverage of S2 tile, and that is within the specified time range.
+1. It :ref:`downloads S1 images <downloading_s1>` (S1Processor scenario only)
-   The download is done on condition  the image is not already available in :ref:`input data cache <paths.s1_images>` (Pure LIA producing scenarios)
+   The download is done on condition  the images are not already available in :ref:`input data cache <paths.s1_images>`.

-2. Then, it makes sure the :ref:`associated sine LIA map <lia-files>` exists (all scenarios),
+2. It :ref:`downloads precise orbit files (EOF) <downloading_eof>` that cover the specified time range and the specified S1 platform.

-   0. It selects the first :ref:`input S1 image <paths.s1_images>` that
+   The download is done on condition the requested relative orbit number is not found in the EOF files already available in the :ref:`eof data cache
-      contains orbit information wide enough to cover the full S2 tile.
+   <paths.eof_dir>`.

-      In case case several S1 images match, the one with the best footprint coverage is used.
+3. Then, it makes sure the :ref:`associated sine LIA map <lia-files>` exists (all scenarios),

    1. It :ref:`prepares a VRT <prepare_VRT_s2-proc>` of the DEM files that cover the S2 image.